-- 8.1 Neither the Commission nor the arbitrator shall be liable to any party for any act or omission in connection with the arbitration conducted under these rules. - 8.2 Subject to the right of a party to draw the arbitrator's attention to any accidental slip and omission which he has power to correct, neither the Commission nor the arbitrator can enter into any correspondence regarding an Award issued under this scheme. - 8.3 Arbitration proceedings must be concluded within sixty days (60) from the date of commencement.
+8.1 Neither the Commission nor the arbitrator shall be liable to any party for any act or omission in connection with the arbitration conducted under these rules.

-- 8.4 Awards made under this procedure are final and binding on the parties until set aside by a competent court of law. - 8.5 Nothing in these rules shall preclude the Nigerian Communications Commission from attempting to resolve the dispute if the parties so agree after the commencement of arbitration proceedings. - 8.6 These rules are subject to revision and the edition of the Rules in force at the time the arbitration commences shall govern the proceedings.
+- 8.2 Subject to the right of a party to draw the Aerbitrator's attention to any accidental slip and omission which he has power to correct, neither the Commission nor the Aerbitrator can enter into any correspondence regarding an aAward issued under this Scheme. - 8.3 Arbitration proceedings must be concluded within sixty days (60) from the date of commencement. - 8.4 Awards made under this procedure are final and binding on the parties until set aside by a competent Court of Law. - 8.5 Nothing in these Reules shall preclude the Nigerian Communications Commission from attempting to resolve the dispute if the parties so agree after the commencement of the arbitration proceedings. - 8.6 These Regules are subject to revision and the edition of the Rules in force at the time the arbitration commences shall govern the proceedings.